thesusian/Reaper/README.md

 # Reaper
-A python conversion on the Reaper multi-tool
+A python conversion of the Reaper multi-tool

 # Help